 Constraint 4: 400ms can’t block every tool call

 Subprocess takes about 400ms per launch.
-If every tool call triggered a subprocess to communicate with Python Intervention, the accumulated latency would slow pipeline response times noticeably.
+If every tool call triggered a subprocess to communicate with Intervention, the accumulated overhead would noticeably increase pipeline latency.

-This calls for a caching strategy.
-The TypeScript side caches violation signals in the audit log first.
+This calls for a buffering strategy.
+The TypeScript side buffers violation signals in the audit log first.
 When a checkpoint is called, it sends them to Python in a batch.

 This strategy has a technical prerequisite. onToolBefore doesn’t need to wait asynchronously for Python to make its decision.
 It can detect violations and throw on its own.
-Only intervention decisions (quarantine, rollback, suspend, instruct) need Python processing, and those don’t need to happen in real-time on the tool call path.
+Only Intervention decisions (quarantine, rollback, suspend, instruct) need Python processing.
+Those don’t need to happen in real time on the tool call path.

 1. onToolBefore / onToolAfter detect violations synchronously and write signals to the audit log.

-2. When tdd_checkpoint is called, the violation gate reads the audit log in bulk and sends it to Python via subprocess.
+2. When tdd_checkpoint is called, the violation gate reads the accumulated audit logs in bulk and sends them to Python via subprocess.

 3. Python returns an InterventionResult and TypeScript applies the decision.

-4. When there are zero violations, there’s no overhead from signals or subprocess launches.
+4. When no violations occur, there’s no overhead from signals or subprocess launches.

 Batching keeps latency acceptable by absorbing the fixed 400ms cost at checkpoints rather than at every tool call.